-The Proposed Actions would affect an approximately 46-block area primarily along the main corridors-East Tremont Avenue, White Plains Road, Bronxdale Avenue, Eastchester Road, and Stillwell Avenue-near the future Parkchester/Van Nest and Morris Park Metro-North stations in Bronx Community Districts 9, 10, and 11 (the "Affected Area").
-The approximately 28-block area closest to the future Parkchester/Van
+The Affected Area is an approximately 46-block area primarily along the main corridors-East Tremont Avenue, White Plains Road, Bronxdale Avenue, Eastchester Road, and Stillwell Avenue-near the future Parkchester/Van Nest and Morris Park Metro-North stations in Bronx Community Districts 9, 10, and 11 that would be affected by the Proposed Actions.
+The approximately 28-block area closest to the future Parkchester/Van Nest station is generally bounded by Baker Avenue and Van Nest Avenue to the north, Silver Street to the east, East Tremont Avenue to the south, and St. Lawrence Avenue to the west.
+The approximately 18-block area closest to the future Morris Park station is generally bounded by Pelham

-Nest station is generally bounded by Baker Avenue and Van Nest Avenue to the north, Silver Street to the east, East Tremont Avenue to the south, and St. Lawrence Avenue to the west.
-The approximately 18-block area closest to the future Morris Park station is generally bounded by Pelham Parkway to the north, Marconi Street to the east, Williamsbridge Road to the south, and Tenbroeck Avenue to the west.
+Parkway to the north, Marconi Street to the east, Williamsbridge Road to the south, and Tenbroeck Avenue to the west.